jschomay/httpacman/notes.md

 - can't seem to disable scrolling completly, plus pages jump to top on load despite my efforts.
 Maybe just leave it as is?
 Or do a overflow:hidden on body?

+- Some sites have event listeners on elements (like scroll feedback on www.lynda.com), so they give errors since we strip all scripts, causing bad frame rates.
+Here's a possible fix, or use regex to strip: http://stackoverflow.com/questions/9251837/how-to-remove-all-listeners-in-an-element